 May was not a sunny month in Glasgow but the music kept things bright.
 Somehow, the usual eclectic assortment of jazz, hip-hop, funk, pop, and dance music seems to keep making its way to my ears.
 Here are some of my favorite albums from the month.

-Also, check out a playlist of tracks that have caught my attention on my Right About Now playlist.
+Also, you can find a playlist of tracks that I love on my Right About Now playlist. 🎧

 Blue Lab Beats